 Which is better?
-I am sure you had this question in mind, and the above details would’ve given you some clarity on this front.
+We are sure you had this question in mind, and the above details would’ve given you some clarity on it.

 When it comes to the object-oriented approach, it is perfect if the goal is to keep things packaged and secured from unwanted access and usage.
 Simply put, when a scenario calls for working on a variety of things with boundaries, OOP is amazing to keep everything secure and packaged up.

 I hope that the difference between Functional Programming and Object-oriented Programming is now clear to you.